 ◈ Whether or not the incident violated the criminal provision of HIPAA

-Employees that violate HIPAA rules can face the following penalties:
+Employees that break HIPAA rules can face the following HIPAA violation penalties:

 ◈ Employers can deal with the violation internally